-THDA, as administrator of federal Homeowner Assistance Funds made available to Tennessee under the American Rescue Plan Act, has implemented a pilot program (the "Pilot Homeownership Assistance Program") to assist delinquent borrowers of Program Loans held under the 2013 General Resolution and other mortgage loans held by THDA (the "THDA Portfolio Loans").
-The Pilot Homeownership Assistance Program provides borrowers up to \$40,000 each for past due amounts on delinquent THDA Portfolio Loans; THDA has contracted with a third party to help implement the Pilot Homeownership Assistance Program.
+THDA, as administrator of federal Homeowner Assistance Funds made available to Tennessee (the "HAF Program") under the American Rescue Plan Act, implemented a pilot program (the "Pilot Homeownership Assistance Program") to assist delinquent borrowers of Program Loans held under the 2013 General Resolution and other mortgage loans held by THDA (the "THDA Portfolio Loans").
+The Pilot Homeownership Assistance Program provides borrowers up to \$40,000 each, for past due amounts on delinquent THDA Portfolio Loans.
 Approximately \$8,411,952 (net of administrative fees) aggregate amount of funds are available under the Pilot Homeownership Assistance Program.
+On January 10, 2022 the full statewide HAF Program was opened for applications.
+Homeowners with THDA Portfolio Loans are eligible to continue to apply for assistance in the full statewide HAF program.
+The net funds available for assistance under the HAF Program, including the Pilot Homeownership Assistance Program and other statewide HAF Program funds has been granted to borrowers of Program Loans held under the 2013 General Resolution.
+THDA has contracted with a third party to help implement the statewide HAF Program including the Pilot Homeownership Assistance Program including